YizheChenUT/Product_Prices/README.md

 ## Overview

 This repository provides a structured approach for analyzing product price data using SQL and Quarto.
 The project includes data cleaning, simulation, and analysis of price trends, correlations, and biases based on observational data.
-This project is part of the coursework associated with *Telling Stories with Data*.

 ## File Structure